kostyaVyrodov/education/design/gog/README.md

 **Use case (problem):** when you need to hide several factories for creation of a group of related objects

 **Benefit:** simplifies code base, single responsibility principle, open-clise principle

-**Members:**

-- Different AbstractProducts - contracts of products behavior
-- Different ConcreteProducts - implementation of corresponding AbstractProducts
-- Different AbstractFactories - contracts of factories producing concrete product
-- Different ConcreteFactories - implementation of an abstract product
-- AbstractFactory - contains logic create concrete related to each other products

 ![Abstract factory](./images/abstract-factory.png);